WMS-Ceataec/standardised-vessel-dataset/.github/pull_request_template.md

 - [ ] I have checked for any potential conflicts with existing code.
 - [ ] I have run the code formatter and linter to ensure code consistency.
 - [ ] All tests have passed successfully.
-- [ ] I have updated the version and changelog files (if applicable).
 - [ ] I have requested reviews from relevant team members.

 ## Additional Notes
-[//]: # (Any additional information or context that might be helpful for reviewers)
+[//]: # (Any additional information or context that might be helpful for reviewers.
+Attach screenshots if required)